 Sophocles’s technique of characterization:

 Sophocles, mainly focused on tragedy rather than any other element of a drama yet he created perfect characters in Oedipus Rex.
 Perhaps, he wanted to show the world that character is destiny.
-He directly challenged the supremacy of immortals (gods) while portraying perfect characters in his play Oedipus Rex, who are puppets in the hands of gods.
-May be, he wanted to show that everyone’s fate is predestined and no one can escape from it.
+He has directly challenged the supremacy of immortals (gods) while portraying perfect characters in his play Oedipus Rex, who are puppets in the hands of gods.
+May be, he wants to show that everyone’s fate is predestined and no one can escape from it.
 What may be the reason behind it, one thing is clear that he wrote a perfect tragedy in shape of “Oedipus Rex” with the help of right characters, due to which, it is one of the favorite tragedies of Aristotle as evident from his book “Poetics”.

 Importance of “Art of Characterization”

 “Art of Characterization” is the most important element for a writer.
-History is clear that many writers gained fame due to this important literary technique.
+History clears us that many writers gained fame due to this important literary technique.
 Chaucer, although was a poet, yet known to many of us due to his realistic character assessment technique.
 It does not matter whether a writer writes a novel, or drama, he always focuses on characterization.
 In case of drama, importance of characterization increases because a dramatist cannot directly convey his message to the audience, therefore, he advises them through his characters as suggested in Oedipus Rex.
 In this way, characters become more important in a play than a novel poetry or prose.

 Characters Assessment in “Oedipus Rex”:-

 A tragedy, in Aristotle’s eyes is not dependent on characters.
 Although he says that there may be a tragedy without character but not without action yet action is not possible without sketching perfect characters.
-If “Oedipus Rex” is famous then characters can also take credit along with plot and other necessary ingredients of the play.
+If “Oedipus Rex” is famous then characters can also take credit along with plot and other necessary ingredients of play.
 Characters of Oedipus Rex provoke action, therefore, they can never be underestimated.

 Let’s discuss major characters of the Oedipus Rex in detail.